kubitodev/helm/charts/servarr/README.md

 If you use subPath in the volumeMounts, Sonarr will not be able to create hardlinks because Kubernetes sees the subdirectory as a different filesystem and will not be able to create hardlinks.

 It is highly recommended that you simply use the chart's default values for this.
-These are the directories that are mounted by Sonarr, Radarr, Lidarr, Readarr, and qBittorrent:
+These are the directories that are mounted by Sonarr, Radarr, Lidarr, and qBittorrent:

 - `/media/tv`
 - `/media/movies`